Regional Fund for Triangular Cooperation in Latin America and the Caribbean

 By advising lead agencies in emerging economies and beneficiary countries, Germany supports the joint development and implementation of triangular cooperation projects.
 This is accomplished by drawing on German and regional specialists, knowledge management and networking, training and further education measures as well by providing supplies.

-The regional fund makes Germany unique among the traditional actors: the Fund's regional approach – so far unique - underscores the importance that the region has for Germany, for example regarding global themes in the area of climate and the environment as well as good governance.
+The Regional Fund makes Germany unique among the traditional actors: the Regional Fund's regional approach – so far unique - underscores the importance that the region has for Germany, for example regarding global themes in the area of climate and the environment as well as good governance.

-The regional fund has a very good reputation in Latin America and the Caribbean as an instrument that promotes cooperation between equals and that takes into account the growing involvement of emerging economies in global processes.
+The Regional Fund has a very good reputation in Latin America and the Caribbean as an instrument that promotes cooperation between equals and that considers the growing involvement of emerging economies in global processes.
 The considerable demand from the partners demonstrates this impressively.

-To date, a total of 21 participating countries have launched more than 45 individual measures on various themes, approximately half of which are currently being implemented.
-In Guatemala, for example, Chile and Germany are promoting food security.
-And together with Mexico and Chile, Germany is strengthening the sustainability of production and consumption in Colombia and Peru within the framework of the Pacific alliance.
+To date, a total of 23 participating countries have launched more than 65 individual measures on various themes, approximately half of them are currently being implemented.
+In Paraguay, for example, Chile and Germany are involved in improving the quality of life in Asunción’s poor districts (Pytyvõ Porãve), and together with Mexico, Germany is promoting the reuse of treated wastewater for agricultural irrigation in Bolivia.

 In the meantime, interregional triangular cooperation projects are also being supported by the Regional Fund.
-Following cooperation with Brazil and Mozambique, there is now a cooperation project with Costa Rica and Morocco for managing forests, conservation areas and watersheds in the light of climate change.
-Depending on their focus, the supported projects contribute to the achievement of different Sustainable Development Goals (SDG) defined in the 2030 Agenda.
+Following cooperation with Brazil and Mozambique, there is now a cooperation project with Brazil for the production of improved cashew planting materials and by-product processing technologies in Ghana.
+Depending on their focus, the supported projects contribute to the achievement of different SDG of the 2030 Agenda.

-Cooperation agencies involved in development cooperation and relevant ministries in Latin American and Caribbean are being strengthened with systematic step-by-step training measures.
-The partners are obtaining qualifications to enable them to carry out effective development measures (Human Capacity Development).
+Cooperation agencies involved in development cooperation, sectorial institutions and non-governmental actorsin Latin American and Caribbean are being strengthened with complementary trainings.
+The partners are obtaining qualifications to enable them to carry out effective development measures (Capacity Development, CD).

-Regional conferences provide venues to exchange views and experiences, and for political dialogue between countries, as in Bogotá in 2012, in Mexico City in 2013 and in Santiago de Chile in 2015.
+Regional conferences provide venues to exchange views and experiences, and for political dialogue between countries, as in Bogotá in 2012, in Mexico City in 2013, in Santiago de Chile in 2015 and Lima in 2017.

 The innovative range of services like training modules on triangular cooperation have been well received by the partners.
 They are being offered in e-learning format via the Global Campus 21 platform.
-This is complemented by regional face-to-face workshops on project management topics related to triangular cooperation; so far, workshops have been held in El Salvador, the Dominican Republic, Guatemala, Costa Rica and Bolivia.
+This is complemented by regional face-to-face workshops on project management topics related to triangular cooperation; so far, workshops have been held in Bolivia, Costa Rica, the Dominican Republic, El Salvador, Guatemala, Mexico and Paraguay among others.